Hour of Power Relay for Sarcoma Research

 Who: All collegiate, high school, club, masters, and other interested swimming & diving teams.
 Dryland teams are also welcome.

 What: "Hour of Power" Relay in honor of Carleton College swimmer Ted Mullin, who passed away in the fall of 2006 from sarcoma, a rare soft-tissue cancer.
-Funds raised through this event support research at the University of Chicago into the causes and treatment of sarcoma in young people.
+Funds raised through this event support research at the University of Chicago Medicine into the causes and treatment of sarcoma in young people.
 When the event began in 2006, 15 teams joined together to raise team spirit, sarcoma awareness and $11,000.
-In 2012, participation exploded to 171 teams and 8,300 athletes, who combined to raise an all-time high of $83,000 for the Fund.
-In its first seven years the Hour of Power has raised over $410,000.
+By 2013, participation included to 167 teams and 8,100 athletes, who combined to raise $76,500 for the Fund.
+In its first eight years the Hour of Power has raised almost $500,000.

 When: Tuesday, Nov.
 11, 2014, 5 p.m.
 Eastern/4 p.m.
 Central or 5 p.m.
 Mountain/4 p.m.
 Pacific (or on a date or time convenient to your program)